Identifiability and Inference for Generalized Latent Factor Models: Model Setup and Identifiability Conditions

 We define $\Mb_{\lambda\lambda} = J^{-1} \sum_{j=1}^J \blambda_j \blambda_j^\T$ and $\Mb_{ff} = N^{-1} \sum_{i=1}^N \bbf_i \bbf_i^\T$.
 In the orthogonal case, the factors are constrained to be orthogonal by setting the off-diagonal entries of $\Mb_{ff}$ to zero.
 Since $\Mb_{ff}$ is symmetric, additional $K(K+1)/2$ constraints are needed to address the rotation indeterminacy.
 In the following, we study two popular ways to put these constraints to achieve rotational identifiability.

-One approach is to assume factors are normalized and loadings are orthogonal, which is also called {\it exploratory factor analysis} in the literature \citep{andersonintroduction}.
+One approach is to assume factors are orthogonal and normalized, and loadings are orthogonal, which is also called {\it exploratory factor analysis} in the literature \citep{andersonintroduction}.
 In particular, we consider the following identifiability condition:

-Here \textbf{IC} stands for \textbf{I}dentifiability \textbf{C}ondition and we use superscript $(0)$ to indicate that it serves as a benchmark for comparison with other considered identifiability conditions.
+Here, \textbf{IC} stands for \textbf{I}dentifiability \textbf{C}ondition and we use superscript $(0)$ to indicate that it serves as a benchmark for comparison with other considered identifiability conditions.
 For identification purpose, the diagonal elements of $\Mb_{\lambda\lambda}$ need to be distinct.
 Variants of IC$^{(0)}$ include normalizing the loadings (restricting $\Mb_{\lambda\lambda}=\Ib_K$), or restricting $\Mb_{\lambda\lambda}=\Mb_{ff}$ \citep{Wang2018MaximumLE}.
 While widely studied in the literature, this condition is short of practical interpretation, as a column-wise orthogonal loading matrix is often considered too restrictive in scientific applications.

-A more commonly used approach in educational and psychological applications to ensure identifiability is to prescribe zeros in the loading matrix $\bLambda$.
+A more common approach in educational and psychological applications to ensure identifiability is to prescribe zeros in the loading matrix $\bLambda$.
 Under the orthogonal factors with $\Mb_{ff} = \Ib_K$, the additional $(K-1)K/2$ constraints are imposed by fixing $(K-1)K/2$ entries in the loading matrix to be zeros.
-Interestingly, we emphasize that not all configurations of the $(K-1)K/2$ zero entries ensure identifiability.
+Interestingly, not all configurations of the $(K-1)K/2$ zero entries ensure identifiability.
 We illustrate this by the two following examples.